jmjry/terminal-game/README.md

 ### Acknowledgments

-* I'd like to thank Brian Macharia for providing feedback, ideas and suggestions for improving my site.
+* I'd like to thank Brian Macharia for providing feedback, ideas and suggestions to improve my project.